ONLYOFFICE/onlyoffice-docspace-wordpress/readme.txt

 5. Access ONLYOFFICE DocSpace within WordPress

 == Changelog ==
+= 2.1.1 =
+* DocSpace JS SDK version 1.0.1
+* use username in user export data if first_name and last_name is empty

 = 2.1.0 =
 * ability to add multiple rooms/files to a page
 * block settings (view mode 'editor/embedded')